samocooper/nuclitrack/docs/index.rst

 To speed up the process you can opt to use multiprocessing.
 However, due to the workload on the CPUs, the GUI does not display a loading bar during this process.

 When segmentation is done a button will appear allowing you to visualise the results of segmentation and decide whether you want to go back and adjust parameters or move forward.
 If you are happy go ahead and click extract features.

+You can also export the label files at this point as single plane tifs.
+To do this create and empty directory by entering a name in the choose directory name text box and hitting enter.
+Re-enter the current folder and to see this directory then enter the directory and choose an output name for the label series.
+Hit enter and the series of labelled image will be saved.

 .. figure:: Nt02.jpg
    :scale: 80 %